Xarboule/dory/README.md

 # Microsecond Consensus for Microsecond Applications - Adapted for RoCE v2.0

-This repository provides the source code of Mu (https://github.com/LPD-EPFL/mu) modified to work on a RoCE network.
+This repository provides the source code of Mu (https://github.com/LPD-EPFL/mu) modified to work on an RDMA network (IB, ROCE v1.0 and v2.0).

 ## Running with docker